Overview

 collection.loadLoading dataLoad data points from a collection.

-Check out the examples below for some common use-cases when loading data from collections.
-The examples assume that you have already created a client and accessed a specific dataset collection.
+Check out the examples below for common scenarios when loading data from collections.
+The examples assume you have already created a client and accessed a specific dataset collection.

 Loading data